babylonlabs-io/rollup-bsn-contracts/README.md

 # Rollup BSN Contracts

 This repo contains the Wasm smart contract for rollup BSN integration.
 The contract is intended to be deployed on Babylon Genesis and will maintain finality signatures and block finalisation status of rollups.

+## Specification

+For detailed technical specifications and requirements of the finality contract, please see [SPEC.md](SPEC.md).
+The spec document outlines the contract's interfaces, message handlers, queries, and provides guidance for integrators.

 ## Development